By Kurt Wilkin

 - Lastly, we encourage you to play to YOUR strengths when developing this future org chart.
 You’re smart and talented but you’re simply not scalable.
 I want you to focus on your strengths and delegate the rest.
 What are you doing that someone could do (a) better than you and (b) cheaper than you!?!?!?

-I’ll close with one of my favorite client stories, which touches on each of these points, especially #5:
+I’ll close with one of my favorite client stories, which touches on each of these points, especially the last one:

 Texture Media realized the need for operational expertise in order to take their recently-acquired business to the next level.
 The team’s grit and ingenuity had historically led the way, but discussions with HireBetter helped build a case towards an alternative approach: hire the game changer who has successfully built the infrastructure to match the vision for big growth.